ScreamBun/openc2-yuuki/README.md

   * Test against your own OpenC2 Producer
 * Provide a library to
   * Ease implementation of Actuator Profiles
-  * Ease experimentation with different Transports, Serializations and Validators
+  * Ease experimentation with different Transports and Serializations

-To jump right in, head over to the examples directory, or follow along below for a guided tour.

 # Yuuki